icepolylol/v2ray/Welcome file.md

 <p>Once the installation is complete, you will receive a confirmation message indicating that 3X-UI has been successfully installed on your server.</p>
 </li>
 <li>
 <p>Access 3X-UI by opening a web browser and navigating to the URL of your server followed by the custom port number you specified during installation.
-For example, if your server’s IP address is “123.456.789.0” and you chose port 8443, you would enter “<a href="https://123.456.789.0:8443">https://123.456.789.0:8443</a>” in the address bar of your browser.</p>
+For example, if your server’s IP address is “123.456.789.0” and you chose port 8443, you would enter "<strong><a href="https://123.456.789.0:8443">https://123.456.789.0:8443</a>"</strong> in the address bar of your browser.</p>
 </li>
 <li>
 <p>Log in to the 3X-UI panel using the username and password you configured during the installation process.</p>